The Mixos manual

 Color ID

-A Color ID map paints each part of the model a flat, distinct colour so you can mask by region — all the metal trim, all the rubber, all the glass — in one click.
-Assign a material to a colour and it fills exactly those parts, no hand-masking required.
+A Color ID map splits the model into flat, distinct colour regions so you can mask by part — all the metal trim, all the rubber, all the glass — in one click.
+Generate an ID map from the model's own material slots or object groups (or upload your own), assign a material to each region, and Mixos builds a masked layer for each one.
+The Color ID controls live in the Mesh tab's Texture step, beside AI Auto-Texture.

 Each flat ID colour is a region.
 Reassign a part's material in one click — no hand-masking required.